grillon6u/Data_Science_projects/README.md

 This dashboard only connects to one source (kickstarter projects and their results).
 The main objective was here to explore the AI features of powerBI, as seen in the report.

+**Result:** The two powerBI dashboards resulted in clear and easy-to-use visuals, that are transforming raw data into powerful key indicators.
+In addition to that, it enabled me to improve my powerBI skills.

 ![Main interface of the dashboard](template%26images/images/AI.jpg)

 ### [Project 3: Stock market trading](https://github.com/grillon6u/Data_Science_projects/tree/main/Analytics-projects/Stock%20Trading)